Delemangi/finki-discord-bot/readme.md

 2. `questions.json` - an array questions and answers for the `faq` command
 3. `links.json` - an array of links for the `link` command
 4. `roles.json` - roles for the scripts and for the embeds
+5. `rules.json` - an array of the server rules
-5. `subjects.json` - an object mapping the roles to the full subject names
+6. `subjects.json` - an object mapping the roles to the full subject names
-6. `allSubjects.json` - an array of the names of all subjects
+7. `allSubjects.json` - an array of the names of all subjects
-7. `participants.csv` - a csv file containing the participants of all courses during all years, separated by ;
+8. `participants.csv` - a csv file containing the participants of all courses during all years, separated by ;
-8. `professors.csv` - a csv file containing the professors of each course
+9. `professors.csv` - a csv file containing the professors of each course
-9. `emails.json` - an object mapping the professors to their email addresses
+10. `emails.json` - an object mapping the professors to their email addresses

 Check the `example` folder for the correct format.